alexZajac/BikeStations/README.md

 Applying this to all our JSON strutures gives us all the data normalized in a homogeneous structure.

-We don't use here JSON-LD mapping, but our own mapping in JSON.
+We use the same exact process that JSON-LD accomplishes, but with JSON.
 We chose to do it this way to facilitate the realtime data implementation.
-We think that converting JSON to JSON-LD to JSON to send it back to the front is not efficient.
+We think that converting JSON to JSON-LD to JSON to send it back to the client wasn't efficient.

 ### 3. TripleStore
 #### Ontology
-We created an ontology with protégé about cycling, stations, etc.
+We created an ontology with protégé about cycling and stations.

 It defines a vocabulary, types and properties we can use to query our feed and query our triplestore.